 If you want to think about taking a legal case against your university, this is where it gets costly.
-If you are able to pay for this, then we recommend McAllister Olivarius, the discrimination law firm who we have worked with extensively and who have a lot of experience in successfully taking cases against UK universities.
+If you are able to pay for this, then we recommend Georgina Calvert-Lee at Bellevue Law, who we have worked with extensively and who have a lot of experience in successfully taking cases against UK universities.

 At some point, you might get to the point where you want to go public about what’s happening to you.
 This is usually a last resort and you should be aware that it is unlikely that the media will be able to name you or the person you are accusing, unless there are findings upheld in court.
 However, there is a lot of media interest in sexual misconduct in higher education at the moment and so journalists may be interested in reporting on your story without naming names, as background or as an anonymised source.
 Trusted journalists we have worked with include David Batty at the Guardian and Rianna Croxford at the BBC.
 Generally journalists will be looking not for one-off stories but for stories that fit within a wider narrative they are working on, so you can contact them but don’t be offended if you don’t hear back!

 One of our supporters has also had a positive experience using http://www.whistleblower.co.uk (though we cannot vouch for them personally).
 They offer a confidential service aimed at getting coverage in the media and/or setting up a legal strategy for clients.
 This allowed her to submit her story and then be contacted by interested journalists.